Plea-Justice/plea-justice.github.io/Scripts/Script-for-within-participants-studies.md

 ---
 layout: page
-title: Within Participants Studies
+title: Simulation versus Vignette Study
-permalink: /console/docs/script-for-within-participant
+permalink: /scripts/simulation-versus-vignette-study
 parent: Scripts
 ---
+# Within Participants Study

 <details><summary><b>Key/Legend</b></summary>

 To read these scripts and understand the meaning behind the formatting, here is a guide to how they are formatted.